lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A SCHC Fragment conforms to the general format shown in {{Fig-FragFormat}}.
 It comprises a SCHC Fragment Header and a SCHC Fragment Payload.
-The SCHC Fragment Payload carries a subset of the SCHC Packet (tile).
+The SCHC Fragment Payload carries one or several tile(s).
 In addition, the last SCHC Fragment of a SCHC Packet carries just enough padding bits as needed to fill up an L2 Word.
 The SCHC Fragment is the data unit passed on to the L2 for transmission.